ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 TransportProperties := NewTransportProperties()
 ~~~

-The Individual parameters are then added to the TransportProperties Object.
+The Individual properties are then added to the TransportProperties Object.
 While all Properties use the `add` call, Transport Properties of Preference
 Type can use special calls for the levels defined in {{transport-props-preference}}.

 ~~~
-TransportProperties.Add(parameter, value)
+TransportProperties.Add(property, value)

 TransportProperties.Require(preference)
 TransportProperties.Prefer(preference)